Technology and Human Communication

 When we email other employees, we may have less face time with them.

-When we use online social networks, we see more pictures of our friends, but less of them in real life.
+When we use online social networks, we see more of our friends pictures, but less of them in real life.

 When our children play computer games with their friends, they may no longer go outdoors and play.

-The list of how we use less face to face communication goes on and on.
+The list of how we use less face time goes on and on.

 More Distractions, Less Presence